 What is Cowboy Caviar?

-Cowboy caviar is a sassy Texas dish but is commonly served all over the United States as a BBQ and picnic staple.
+Cowboy caviar is a sassy Texas dish commonly served all over the United States as a BBQ and picnic staple.
 Often served in the summertime, this Texas dish has a variety of uses, which is why it's so popular.
 So, let's look at how this cowboy caviar recipe is used.

 - Dip for chips or vegetables ( I served with black bean and quinoa chips as well as blue tortilla chips)